College Prep Stress doesn’t wait til junior year.

 College Prep Coaching for Parents & Teens

-Family University is a 12-month developmental college prep coaching program that is rooted in adolescent development and neuroscience to help families “prep for college prep.”
+Family University is a joint teen-and-parent coaching program that is rooted in adolescent development and neuroscience to help families “prep for college prep.”

 The result: Your teen will be motivated by their passions, not pressure, and by 12th grade, they’ll have the clarity to navigate applications with confidence— creating standout submissions without stress.
 Meanwhile, you’ll know exactly how and when to support your teen, with a clear roadmap that removes uncertainty.